firedreamer/OpenDD/README.md

 <p align="center">
 DAMAGE DONE IS RELEASED UNDER THE MPL 2.0 AND REQUIRES SOURCE CODE DISCLOSURE OF DERIVATIVE WORKS.
 NON-CODE ASSETS(Art, Audio, Animations, etc.) ARE ALLOWED TO BE EXCLUDED, AS WELL AS INDIVIDUAL LEVELS AND NARRATIVE COMPONENTS LIKE VOICED LINES AND CINEMATICS.

+If you own the game(when it is released) and would like to mod it, you may request access to the private content repository by emailing teamfiredreamer@gmail.com
 </p>

 ## Music - © Cameron Cluelow 2018-2021, Sam Jenkins 2021